 On nests: Hen wood ducks are easy to catch because they nest in boxes.
 Ground nesting species are caught while incubating their nests with a long-handled fishing net.

 Egg Salvage: Many of the birds we band are hatched from eggs rescued from farm fields.
 The ducklings are banded and released at 5 weeks of age.

 No. Ducks are only double banded for certain reasons.
 The second band is usually a reward band to determine reporting rates.
-Sometimes, however, researchers will put a larger colored band for identification at a distance.
+Sometimes, however, researchers will add a larger colored band for identification at a distance.

-Banding waterfowl gives us a better understanding of their survival, movements, and hunting pressure across different ages and sexes of birds.
+Banding waterfowl gives us a better understanding of their survival, movements and hunting pressure across different ages and sexes of birds.
 The banding data of certain species is incorporated into the adaptive harvest management models, which dictates bag limits of the different species in different flyways.